Warbirds (video game): Gameplay

-Warbirds is a first-person combat flight simulation game where players assume the role of a World War I fighter pilot taking control of a biplane, with the main objective being the elimination of enemies in order to win the war.
-A variety of options can be altered to aid in shooting down enemy planes, including turning on unlimited ammunition and changing the amount of damage the aircraft can take before it explodes and players can also choose their preferred style of play for the plane before starting.
-When playing, the players can look ahead, behind, above, and to the left or right of their plane to detect oncoming enemies in the playfield.
-The game has five scenarios in which the player can fly against one to three enemy pilots of varying skill levels.
+Warbirds is a first-person combat flight simulation game where players assume the role of a World War I fighter pilot taking control of a biplane, with the main objective being the elimination of enemies to win the war.
+A variety of options can be altered to aid in shooting down enemy planes, including turning on unlimited ammunition and altering how much damage the player's aircraft can take until it explodes and players can also choose their preferred style of play for the plane before starting.
+When playing, the players has the ability to look ahead, behind, above, and to the left or right of their plane to detect oncoming enemies in the playfield.
+The game has five scenarios in which the player can fly against up to three enemy pilots of varying levels of skill.
 Up to four players can compete against each other by connecting four Atari Lynx units via the ComLynx port.